AI Employee Onboarding: Cut Ramp Time Fast.

 Manager nudges and check-in automation

-Managers are the most important part of onboarding, and they are also the most likely to drop the ball.
+Here is an uncomfortable truth: managers are the most important part of onboarding, and they are also the most likely to drop the ball.
 Not because they do not care, but because they are busy.
+And when a manager is unresponsive in the first month, new hires interpret silence as disinterest.

 AI can keep managers on track with automated nudges: